jlmelville/uwot/cran-comments.md

        libs  16.9Mb

 This is due to the underlying C++ implementation using templates.

+The second NOTE:

+* checking CRAN incoming feasibility ...
+[21s] NOTE
+Maintainer: 'James Melville <jlmelville@gmail.com>'

+Days since last update: 5

+As mentioned above, this release is to provide a public function for the CRAN package bbknnR to use, to replace its use of a non-exported internal function from this package.
+Once this package is on CRAN, the bbknnR maintainer will be able to submit a new version of their package and be back to following CRAN policies.
+I regret causing extra work for the CRAN team but I think it's better to give the bbknnR maintainer the opportunity to fix their package as soon as possible.
+Uwe Ligges is aware of the issue with bbknnR and has asked the bbknnR maintainers to resubmit their package, so I hope that this pattern of swift resubmissions will be forgiven on this occasion.

 * There was a message about possibly mis-spelled words in DESCRIPTION: